Your First Day on Disney Cruise Line

-Embarking a Disney Cruise ship at Port Canaveral is such an exciting experience!
+Your first day on Disney Cruise Line is such an exciting experience!
 As soon as you enter the terminal and see those yellow Mickey ears, you know you are in for a treat.
 The Disney Cruise Line terminal in Port Canaveral is easy to navigate, and the magic begins as soon as you arrive!
 Today I am going to share what to expect Your First Day on Disney Cruise Line.

 When we took our first Disney Cruise, one thing I was so unsure about was the embarkation process and how the first day onboard would work.
 After going through this several times on subsequent Disney cruises, I wanted to share some of the most helpful tips that I have learned over our cruise experiences.
 Boarding in Port Canaveral is SO seamless, and the Disney Cruise Line terminal is magical from the minute you enter!

-Embarkation Tip #4: Your stateroom will be ready at 1PM or after.
+Your Disney Cruise Line stateroom will be ready at 1PM or after.
 Until the rooms are ready, the corridors to the rooms are closed and guests cannot access them.
-So while you are waiting for your room, it’s a good time to go to Cabanas and have lunch, register your children for the kids’ clubs, and take a look around the ship, find where you will be having dinner that evening, and even take a swim!
+While you are waiting for your room, it’s a good time to go to Cabanas and have lunch, register your children for the kids’ clubs, and take a look around the ship, find where you will be having dinner that evening, and even take a swim!

 Visit the kids’ clubs and explore them with your family.
-When you board your Disney Cruise Ship, you can visit the kids’ clubs and sign your kids up for them.
+When you board the ship, you can visit the kids’ clubs and sign your kids up for them.
 They will give them a wristband for access to the club during your sailing.
 Also, and what we love, it is fun to explore the area with your child.
 The Oceaneer’s Club/Lab, The Edge, and The Vibe are all AMAZING places.
 Actually, we get a tad jealous seeing how much fun the kids are going to have in these spaces!

-Embarkation Tip #7: Unpack your luggage.
 No one likes to live out of a suitcase, especially on a cruise.
 You’ll be amazed at the storage in your Disney Cruise Line stateroom!
 The closet has a lot of space, and there is plenty of bathroom storage as well.
 After you have unpacked, you can store your suitcases under the bed.
 As you sail, place your dirty clothes in your suitcases each evening, and you won’t have to spend so much time packing to go home on your last night.